 The Biggest Corporate Mistake Ever Made

-Without question, the biggest mistake companies make is at the slightest sign of weakness in financial performance, executives cut the marketing budget.
-Big or small, local or global, without fail business make the same mistake.
-Even the most successful of global executives believe that marketing is an “extra,” the icing on the proverbial cake.
+Without question, companies’ biggest mistake is the slightest sign of weakness in financial performance; executives cut the marketing budget.
+Big or small, local or global, without fail, business make the same mistake.
+Even the most successful global executives believe that marketing is an “extra,” the icing on the proverbial cake.
 Many financial executives do not regard marketing as a core operational function and use the “business can run without a marketing department” excuse.
 All true, but what they fail to realize is that without customers or clients, they won’t need any operations as they have no one buying their products or services.
-(Most executives would never admit to such a strategy but history says otherwise.)
+(Most executives would never admit to such a strategy, but history says otherwise.)
 Fueling the sales funnel is a critical success factor for all companies.
 LinkedIn lead generation can be the key driver in stabilizing fluctuations in performance by keeping the revenue pump primed.

 Inbound vs. Outbound - A/Balanced Approach

 Until you have evidence supporting investment in an aggressive lead generation campaign on LinkedIn, we recommended you commence with a balanced approach.
 As addressed in earlier articles, the concepts of “outbound” vs. “inbound” become more prevalent as all lead generation tools engage one or the other.
 Quality marketing agencies like eCuras can assist with planning your campaigns each month, practical applications, banner, content design, bidding strategies, analytics, and retargeting.
 Don’t discount the power of a full suite of specialists working as an extension of your internal marketing team.